 Data for these analyses were collected from a sample of 15,574 obstetrically low-risk women eligible for birth center birth at the onset of labor from January 1, 2007 to December 31, 2010.
 There were 3998 water births in the sample; 57.6% were in birthing tubs, 34.6% were in Jacuzzis and 7.8% were in standard bathtubs, though outcomes did not differ across tub types.

 These data demonstrate that water birth, with careful selection criteria and experienced providers, does not negatively affect mothers or newborns.

 - Rates of postpartum and neonatal transfer from the birth center, and neonatal procedures were low for the sample in general, and were slightly lower for births in water when compared to non-water births.
-This has been reported elsewhere. - This suggests that if labor is not progressing smoothly, clients were unlikely to give birth in water and speaks to the importance of anticipatory and skilled water birth providers. - Rates of newborn transfer to a hospital were lower following water birth (1.5%) than non-water birth (2.8%) - Rates of adverse newborn outcomes (5-minute APGAR < 7, respiratory issues, presence of infection and NICU admission) were each below 1% in the water birth sample.
-The total rate of any respiratory issues was 1.6% in the babies born in water and 2% in those not born in water. - There were no incidences of pneumonia, sepsis or other respiratory infection following water birth and there were no reports of ruptured umbilical cords or newborns breathing water into their lungs associated with birth underwater. - Midwives practicing in birth centers are trained, anticipatory water birth providers, so data generated by midwifery care provides the most accurate view of the safety of water birth.
+This has been reported elsewhere. - This suggests that if labor is not progressing smoothly, women were unlikely to give birth in water and speaks to the importance of anticipatory and skilled water birth providers. - Rates of newborn transfer to a hospital were lower following water birth (1.5%) than non-water birth (2.8%) - Rates of adverse newborn outcomes (5 minute APGAR < 7, respiratory issues, presence of infection and NICU admission) were each below 1.0% in the water birth sample.
+The total rate of any respiratory issues was 1.6% in the babies born in water and 2.0% in those not born in water. - There were no incidences of pneumonia, sepsis or other respiratory infection following water birth and there were no reports of ruptured umbilical cords or newborns breathing water into their lungs associated with birth underwater. - Midwives practicing in birth centers are trained, anticipatory water birth providers, so data generated by midwifery care provides the most accurate view of the safety of water birth.

 Approved by AABC Board of Directors: 4.1.2014

 In October 2016, "A Model Practice Template for Hydrotherapy in Labor and Birth" was published in the Journal of Midwifery & Women's Health.
-This template provides guidance on protocols in order to safely offer water birth as an option for families in the hospital, birth center or at home.
-It was endorsed by AABC, ACNM, MANA and NACPM.
-After reviewing the current research, opinions and position statements, Dar a Luz feels very comfortable continuing to offer low risk clients the option to labor and birth in water.
+This template was endorsed by AABC, ACNM, MANA and NACPM.
+After reviewing the current research, opinions and position statements, Dar a Luz feels very comfortable continuing to offer low risk women the option to labor and birth in water.
 We have reviewed the research with our consulting physician and he agrees that we should continue offering immersion in water during labor and birth.
-Almost all of our clients use water immersion during labor and the rate of water birth at Dar a Luz has been 64% over the past 3 years.
+Almost all of our mothers use water immersion during labor and the rate of water birth at Dar a Luz has been 64% over the past 3 years.
 We have had no adverse outcomes related to the use of water.
-During that time many clients have experienced the benefits of immersion in water for labor and birth.
+During that time many mothers have experienced the benefits of immersion in water for labor and birth.